ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 To calculate address, take the first hex, find the page of PT with it, find the second hex (inner address), find the address with it, add offset (rest of hex).

 ### Page Table Organization
+In all forms of a page table, a **valid bit** is used to indicate whether a translation is valid.
+This is the origin of a **page fault**.
+Sometimes, there's also a **protection bit** that indicates the page permissions (read, write, execute).
+A **present bit** indicates whether the page is in phs

 The easiest form of a page table to implement is the **linear page table**.
 This is just an array of pages.
 The VPN acts as an index into the page table.

-In all forms of a page table, a **valid bit** is used to indicate whether a translation is valid.
-This is the origin of a **page fault**.
-Sometimes, there's also a **protection bit** that indicates the page permissions (read, write, execute).
-A **present bit** indicates whether the

 ## Translation-Lookaside Buffer (TLB)
 We want to speed up address translation, so we use a **translation-lookaside buffer (TLB)**.
 This is a part of the **memory-management unit (MMU)**, and it caches address translations.
 The TLB acts like a typical cache that keeps high-frequency address translations in on-chip memory.